5 Common Questions About Adoption Costs

 What happens to the adoption expenses that have already been paid when an adoption is disrupted?
 What happens to the birth mother expenses?
 Medical expenses?
 Legal expenses?
 Agency fees?
 Advertising expenses?
 Are any of these fees refunded, or are they simply lost?

 Agencies will answer these questions in a variety of ways.
 Some do not offer refunds, which is always a cause for concern.
-Others will offer something called a “rollover” policy, when means that the expenses paid toward a disrupted adoption will be rolled over into a new adoption opportunity.
+Others will offer something called a “rollover” policy which means that the expenses paid toward a disrupted adoption will be rolled over into a new adoption opportunity.
 While this is better than totally losing funds, it is still not ideal since your money is tied up with that agency.
 You may find an adoption opportunity with another agency, or you may want to step away from the adoption process to recover from the loss of the first opportunity.
 With a rollover policy, you cannot get your money back in either of these cases.

 American Adoptions’ Risk-Sharing Program refunds all agency fees, living expenses, medical expenses and termination fees on a non-contested adoption directly back to you, greatly reducing the risk of a ballooning total cost of adoption.
 This approach gives you the most security and freedom in case of a disrupted adoption.
 It also keeps your advertising expense valid, so you may immediately regain active status to pursue new adoption opportunities whenever you are ready.

-These are the most common questions American Adoptions receives about the cost of adoption, but they are not the only questions we receive.
+These are the most common questions American Adoptions receive about the cost of adoption, but they are not the only questions we receive.
 If you have unanswered questions about the adoption process cost, request more free adoption information.
 You can also read our extensive informational guide to adoption costs here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.